 “I think the educational and psychological studies I mentioned are examples of what I would like to call Cargo Cult Science.
 In the South Seas there is a Cargo Cult of people.
 During the war they saw airplanes land with lots of good materials, and they want the same thing to happen now.
 So they’ve arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas—he’s the controller—and they wait for the airplanes to land.
 They’re doing everything right.
 The form is perfect.
 It looks exactly the way it looked before.
 But it doesn’t work.
 No airplanes land.
 So I call these things Cargo Cult Science, because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential, because the planes don’t land.”

-The error that the cargo culters are making could broadly be describe as “mistaking some of the processes provoked by a thing for the thing itself.”
+The error that the cargo cultists are making could broadly be described as “mistaking some of the processes provoked by a thing for the thing itself.”
 Feynman goes on to explain how the scientists of his time, and indeed still today, are making the exact same mistake.
-Instead of rigorously testing hypotheses with the scientific method, scientists go through the motions of setting up equipment and taking measurements, without properly evaluated their setup or the data they derive from it.
+Instead of rigorously testing hypotheses with the scientific method, scientists go through the motions of setting up equipment and taking measurements, without properly evaluating their setup or the data they derive from it.

 I’m not in the sciences, but Feynman’s observations are relevant for me every day, and for most people, I’d wager.
 My current work involves several different fields, but one of them is marketing.
 As a result, many of my co-workers have heard me rambling about “cargo cult marketing” for a while now.